tonethar/IGME-330-Fall-2023/notes/more-js.md

 ## IV.
 Conditions & assignment
 - Never use `if(myBool == true){...}` OR `if(myBool == false){...}` etc
+  - the above `==` is redundant because `if(condition)` is a boolean context that expects a JS expression that evaluates to a boolean value, and here `myBool` is already a boolean value
   - instead use `if(!myBool){...}` OR `if(!myBool){...}`
 - [Ternary Operator - `condition ? trueExpression : falseExpression`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator)
 - [Logical OR - `operand1 || operand1`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_OR)